Suggester/Documentation/config/cooldown.md

 # Configuration Element: Suggestion Cooldown

-### What is it for?
+### Description
-This element defines how long will users have to wait before being able to send a suggestion again
+This element defines how long users will have to wait before being able to send a suggestion again

 ### Usage
 Configure the suggestion cooldown using `.config cooldown [time]`